5.6 HIE and External Access Governance

 Test Your Knowledge

-Which HIE issue best fits AHIMA's current Domain 2 task of monitoring internal and external access to PHI?
+Which HIE issue best fits AHIMA's Domain 2 task of monitoring internal and external access to PHI?

 A